taryoudaramsy/ONLINE-PAYMENT-FRAUD-DETECTION/README.md

- ONLINE PAYMENT FRAUD DETECTION FOR BLOSSOM BANK (BB PLC)
+ ONLINE PAYMENT FRAUD DETECTION FOR BLOSSOM BANK PLC

-INTRODUCTION
+INTRODUCTION:

 Online banking fraud has become increasingly common in recent years.
 It occurs when fraudsters gain access to and transfer funds from an individual’s online bank account.
 Customers may also be duped by fraudsters into making fraudulent fund transfers themselves.
 Online banking fraud can occur through:
 ID theft: When fraudsters steal their victims’ identities to open an account in the victim’s name or take over the victim’s account